-Very simple task; simply run down to the nearest store and grab a few of these plastic plug ins.
-Basically what you are looking for is a 2 or 3 prong plug in, that you place into each unused outlet.
+Very simple task; simply run down to the nearest store and grab a few of those plastic plugins.
+Basically what you are looking for is a 2 or 3 prong plugin, that you place into each unused outlet.
 While you may not have to worry about outlets on your kitchen counter, you definitely should take care of all outlets below a meter from the ground.

 Move the household chemicals

 Grab your Clorox Bleach, your Windex, etc… and move them up to a higher cabinet.
 While some parents will just place this out of a child’s reach; never underestimate how smart your child is.
 Before you know it, your children can be moving boxes around to climb onto higher areas and the once out of reach chemicals are now at their mercy.

 Do not take any chances, place these chemicals out of reach and in a cabinet.
 You may even consider locking this cabinet since you most likely do not use these chemicals on a daily basis.
 The last thing you want is to come into a room and see your child playing with a full bottle of bleach, or even worse the bleach gushing out of the bottle onto the floor and your child.

 Store medicine out of reach